iRNA-COSI/APAeval/summary_workflows/identification/README.md

 See description in [the main summary workflow `README.md`][readme-swf-naming].
 ## Description of steps
 ### 1. Validation
-- `input_file`: output file from execution workflow in bed6 format
+- `input_file`: output file from method workflow in bed6 format
 - Validation checks performed in [`identification_dockers/i_validation/validation.py`][validation-py]:
    - input file has to be tab separated file with 6 columns
    - start and end coordinates (col 2,3) have to be int64